Video game remake: Definition

 A remake typically maintains the same story, genre, and fundamental gameplay ideas of the original work.
 The intent of a remake is usually to take an older game that has become outdated and update it for a new platform and audience.
 A remake will not necessarily preserve the original gameplay especially if it is dated, instead remaking the gameplay to conform to the conventions of contemporary games or later titles in the same series in order to make a game marketable to a new audience.
-One such remake was OpenBor's remake of the game Spider-Man and Venom: Maximum Carnage, which features now different character sounds and edited sprites.

-For example, for Sierra's 1991 remake of Space Quest, the developers used the engine, point-and-click interface, and graphical style of Space Quest IV: Roger Wilco and The Time Rippers, replacing the original graphics and text parser interface of the original.
-However, other elements, like the narrative, puzzles and sets, were largely preserved.
-Another example is Black Mesa, a remake built entirely from the ground up in the Source Engine that remakes in-game textures, assets, models, and facial animations, while taking place in the events of the original Half-Life game.
-Resident Evil 2 (2019) is a remake of the 1998 game Resident Evil 2; while the original uses tank controls and fixed camera angles, the remake features "over-the-shoulder" third-person shooter gameplay similar to Resident Evil 4 and more recent games in the series that allows players the option to move while using their weapons similar to Resident Evil 6.
+For example, for Sierra's 1991 remake of Space Quest, the developers used the engine, point-and-click interface, and graphical style of Space Quest IV: Roger Wilco and The Time Rippers, replacing the original graphics and text parser interface of the original, but other elements, like the narrative, puzzles and sets, were largely preserved.
+Another example is Black Mesa, a remake built entirely from the ground up in the Source engine that remakes in-game textures, assets, models, and facial animations, while taking place in the events of the original Half-Life game.
+Resident Evil 2 from 2019 is a remake of the 1998 game of the same name; while the original uses tank controls and fixed camera angles, the remake features "over-the-shoulder" third-person shooter gameplay similar to Resident Evil 4 and more recent games in the series that allows players the option to move while using their weapons similar to Resident Evil 6.